JacobBersheba89/Analyses_Python_API_Testing/README.md

 - I also discovered an interesting dataset on nutritional issues.
 - And then there is the PokemonGo app/game which provides a huge amount of data and will be a big challenge.

+## Analyse of family ##
+I'm currently working on an analysis of my own family.. there are quite a few of us..

 ## Im tring to do everything arounf PYTHON.. ##
 I think python is future.. fast, awesome variable, usefull, combinable etc...